SujalChoudhari/CodaWiki/Looping-Structures.md

+# Looping Structures

-Looping structures in programming languages like Coda allow developers to execute a block of code repeatedly, either for a specific number of iterations or until a certain condition is met.
+Looping structures in programming languages, such as Coda, enable developers to execute a block of code repeatedly, either for a specific number of iterations or until a certain condition is met.
 These structures enhance the efficiency and flexibility of programming tasks that require repetitive actions.
 In Coda, loop structures include `for`, `while`, and `do-while` loops.

 ## `for` Loop